MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Modifying Designs to Maximize Structural Efficiency

-\paragraph{Bi-objective query with constraints} In the third variant, MCD was no longer allowed to vary frame material.
-It proceeded to find tens of valid designs through variations in certain tube diameters, lengths, and other structural configurations.
-From these valid designs, a 5-bike set was sampled that had an average mass of 2.5~kg and an average safety factor of 1.8, as shown in Table~\ref{q3}.
+\paragraph{Bi-objective query with constraints} In the third variant, MCD is no longer allowed to vary frame material.
+Mathematically, we specify that the material parameter (mat) of $x$ and $q$ must be the same: $x_{mat} = q_{mat}= \text{Steel}$.
+MCD proceeds to find tens of valid designs through variations in certain tube diameters, lengths, and other structural configurations.
+From these valid designs, a 3-bike sample set achieves an average mass of 2.7~kg and an average safety factor of 1.9, as shown in Table~\ref{q3}.

-Through these examples, we have attempted to demonstrate that MCD excels at handling multi-objective performance queries and can be used in such a setting to recommend performance-enhancing design modifications.
-In our next example, we consider a scenario in which more abstract text queries are provided instead of hard performance constraints.
+Through these examples, we have demonstrated that MCD excels at handling multi-objective quantitative performance queries and can identify performance-enhancing design modifications in these settings.
+In our next example, we consider a scenario in which more subjective text and image requirements are provided instead of quantifiable performance requirements.